Mikejo5000/vsts-docs-pr/docs/settings/about-settings.md

 ## Azure Codex Repo (Code management) settings

-You can configure the following resources to support your code development.
+You can configure the following resources to support your code development at the project level.

 - [Create a new Git repo](../git/tutorial/creatingrepo.md)
 - [Manage repository permissions](../security/set-git-tfvc-repository-permissions.md)